rgrannell1/kea/BUGS.md

 - [ ] #30 should has defaults return names? list?

+- [ ] #31 ensure all vector functions return vector[0] if input is empty, or no match found.

 ### Done:

 - [x] #1 xLines and related function '' == character(0)?
 This may be wrong.